marianosimone/take-a-look/quotes.md

 > It is easy to hate and it is difficult to love.
 This is how the whole scheme of things works.
 All good things are difficult to achieve; and bad things are very easy to get.

 Confucius

+> We suffer not from the events in our lives, but from our judgment about them

+Epictetus